groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/knowledge-base/how-to-install-asian-fonts-on-ubuntu.md

 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
 This article will guide you through the installation process of the Asian Fonts on Ubuntu operating system.
-We'll be installing packages with [apt-get](https://wiki.debian.org/apt-get) utility on the latest (at the moment o writing this article) available version of OS that is [Ubuntu **20.04 LTS**](https://wiki.ubuntu.com/Releases) but the process is quite the same for the previous versions of Ubuntu.
+We'll be installing packages with [apt-get](https://wiki.debian.org/apt-get) utility on the latest (at the moment of writing this article) available version of OS that is [Ubuntu **20.04 LTS**](https://wiki.ubuntu.com/Releases) but the process is quite the same for the previous versions of Ubuntu.

 ## Find the required packages